 While exploring the route, we familiarized ourselves with the nature of Iowa's minimally maintained "B" roads.
 That story is published elsewhere on the internet.

 Hiawatha Cyclery is a small, independent shop in South Minneapolis.
 The bicycles and accessories we sell are geared toward the style-conscious commuter, tourist, and general bicycle lifestyle type.
-We also offer a wide variety of repair services, custom wheelbuilding, and highly personalized bicycle builds.
+We also offer a wide variety of repair services, custom wheelbuilding, and highly personalized bicycle builds on various Surly, Rivendell, Redline, and Torker models.